Set up security alerts

 - Configure Alert Policies in F5 Distributed Cloud

-The NGINX One Console is a service for monitoring and managing NGINX.
-The Console is in the F5 Distributed Cloud and is included with all NGINX and F5 Distributed Cloud subscriptions.
-While NGINX is built to be secure and stable, critical vulnerabilities can occasionally emerge – and misconfigurations may leave your application or API exposed to attacks.
+NGINX One Console is a service to monitor and manage NGINX.
+It’s a part of the F5 Distributed Cloud and is included with all NGINX and F5 Distributed Cloud subscriptions.
+While NGINX is built to be secure and stable, critical vulnerabilities can occasionally emerge – and misconfigurations may leave your applications or APIs exposed to attacks.

-If you already have accessed F5 Distributed Cloud and have NGINX instances available, you can skip these steps.
+If you already have accessed F5 Distributed Cloud and have NGINX instances available, you can skip these steps and start to connect instances to the NGINX One Console..

-You or someone in your organization should have received an email from no-reply@cloud.f5.com asking you to update your password when the tenant was created.
+With access, you or someone in your organization should have an email from no-reply@cloud.f5.com asking you to update your password when the tenant was created.
 The account name referenced in the E-Mail in bold is the tenant name.

 - Select the NGINX One tile